Injury Care & Rehabilitation

 Following an auto accident, the pain the body experiences can be severe, profound, and agonizing.
 Because of this heightened pain, people often think that pain-relieving medication is the best option.
 However, this is only a temporary solution that can cause long-term addiction, as the medication acts as a band-aid covering up the underlying issues your body is facing.
 Drugs only manage the symptoms and do not heal the damage that has been done to your body.

-At Integrative Physical Medicine, our superb chiropractic care tackles the injury right at its source, helping to improve and heal the body’s physical condition, rather than merely masking pain.
+At Complete Care Injury Care & Rehab, our superb chiropractic care tackles the injury right at its source, helping to improve and heal the body’s physical condition, rather than merely masking pain.